The little desert town I call home currently pitches “Do it like a local” for their marketing campaign.

 - What’s in that obscure wilderness area in the middle of town?

-- I think I’ll spend a morning exploring the rock art and other sites above the river.
+- I think I’ll spend a morning exploring the Rock Images and other sites above the river.

 - Hmm, we want to connect the dots with the canyon system and explore all the side canyons.